Qui sommes-nous ?

 • ANSM is involved in monitoring regulations, and more specifically in respect of the Good Preparation Practice that its drafts.

-It manages updates of the Good Preparation Practice guidance document applicable to community pharmacies and in-house pharmacies published in 2007.
+It oversees updates of the Good Preparation Practice guidelines applicable to community pharmacies and in-house pharmacies initially published in 2007.

 Some operations or some products are not preparations :

-• Reconstitution of pharmaceutical products strictly consisting of a mere mixing operation, in particular: of a solution, a powder, a freeze-dried product, etc. with a solvent for parenteral use or not, as indicated in the summary of product characteristics of the relevant pharmaceutical product.
+• Reconstitution of pharmaceutical products strictly consisting of a simple mixing operation, such as combining a solution, a powder, a freeze-dried product, etc. with a solvent for parenteral use or not, as specified in the summary of product characteristics of the relevant pharmaceutical product.

 • Unpacking pharmaceutical products for the purposes of dispensing them to help administer the medicines to patients, insofar as their composition and their dosage form are not modified.